-Faith – While it may not be popular to talk about a higher spiritual power, it was an important factor in my own journey.
-Through-out the entire process, I didn't know why I was going through it, but I knew there was a reason for it.
-Later I would discover that I was being given a passion and a purpose that didn't exist before; what a fantastic gift!
+Faith – While it may not be popular to talk about a higher spiritual power, it was an essential factor in my journey.
+Throughout the entire process, I didn't know why I was going through it, but I felt there was a reason for it.
+Later I would discover a passion and a purpose that didn't exist before; what a fantastic gift!

-Knowledge - I tend to throw myself into things to learn about it.
-When I was sick, I turned to the internet searching for answers or clues.
+Knowledge - When I was sick, I turned to the internet searching for answers or clues.
 I find that the more I know about something, the less afraid I become.
-The less afraid of it, the better I am at figuring out how to handle it.
+As the fear dissipates, I am better equipped to handle the situation.

 Creativity – Even before I had to give up gluten I liked to cook.
-For me cooking is a creative process, much like all the other creative processes I enjoy.
-I guess I like the process of creating, regardless of what or how it is being created.
-With cooking I was faced with a challenge of using new [and often times unfamiliar] ingredients to create new and exciting foods as well as re-create healthier versions of old favorites.
+For me, cooking is a creative process.
+I enjoy the process of creating, whether it's a stained glass piece, a song on the guitar, or something new for dinner.
+Cooking offers me unique challenges of using unfamiliar ingredients to create innovative and exciting foods as well as re-create healthier versions of old favorites.
 I was determined not to let gluten win this challenge.
 Creativity to the rescue!

 Support - I was lucky when I stumbled across gluten as a possibility of my problems.
-I happened upon a discussion board that had a few people that really helped me figure it all out and how to deal with this.
+I stumbled upon a discussion board inhabited by a few people who helped me figure it all out.
 I had an online support system.

-Not only did I have an online support system, I was lucky enough to have a very supportive spouse, friends and family.
-I don't think too many people outside of my wife fully knew what I was going through, how scared I was or how sick I really felt.
+Not only did I have an online support system, but I was also fortunate enough to have a very supportive spouse, friends, and family.
+I don't think too many people outside of my wife thoroughly knew what I was going through, how scared I was or how sick I felt.

-Stepping outside - Throughout the time that I was figuring out my issues, I realized that I was gaining knowledge that could be of use to others.
-I could take what I was learning and help others.
-This allowed me to step outside of myself and my problems.
+Stepping outside - As I was figuring out my issues, I realized that I was gaining knowledge that could be useful to others.
+This epiphany allowed me to step outside of myself and my problems.
 I would bristle with energy when helping others.

 I started by contributing to the very same online discussion boards that helped me.
-There were others just starting out – just as lost, dazed and confused as I was.
+There were others just starting out – just as lost, just as dazed and confused as I was.
 Starting a local support group took the process to another level.
-It's an amazing feeling.

-While it may appear that I was ignoring my own emotional state, I feel “doing for others” helped me to understand & process the feelings I was having.
-I quickly realized that I getting an extreme emotional boost from helping others.
-I consider this aspect most important for me.
+While it may appear that I was ignoring my emotional needs, I feel “doing for others” helped me to understand & process the feelings I was having.
+I consider this aspect most vital to me.
 I found that my issues/situation was far from what others were experiencing.
 I found that I was quite lucky in the grand scheme of things.
 Pretty soon, things were lookin' pretty good in my household.

 Grief is messy, contradictory and confusing, but it gives us a way to make sense of our world and what we are experiencing.
-It's a way for us to regain control of our lives; it allows us to let go of our sick and unhealthy past and prepare for a better, healthier version that is waiting to be claimed.
+It's a way for us to regain control of our lives; it allows us to let go of our sick and unhealthy past and prepare for a better, healthier version that is waiting in the wings.

-We will run into obstacles, we may stumble and fall on our journey.
+We will run into obstacles; we may stumble and fall on our journey.
 No one ever said the path to gluten-freedom was easy.
-The important thing is that we always, always always get back up and keep moving forward.
+The important thing is that we always, get back up and keep moving forward.
 We are in control and have the keys to unlock the door to our new life.